haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <pre>
       HADDOCK_score = 1.0 * E_vdw + 0.2 * E_elec + 1.0 * E_desol + 0.1 * E_air,
 </pre>
-where *E_vdw* is the intermolecular van der Waals energy, *E_elec* is the intermolecular electrostatic energy, *E_desol* represents an empirical desolvation energy term adapted from Fernandez-Recio *et al.* J. Mol.
+where *E_vdw* is the intermolecular van der Waals energy, *E_elec* is the intermolecular electrostatic energy, *E_desol* represents an empirical desolvation energy term adapted from [Fernandez-Recio *et al.* J. Mol.
 Biol.
-2004, and *E_air* is a penalty for violation of the restraints.
+2004](https://www.sciencedirect.com/science/article/pii/S0022283603013755){:target="_blank"}, and *E_air* is a penalty for violation of the restraints.

 <a class="prompt prompt-question">Consider the cluster scores and their standard deviations.
 Is the top ranked cluster significantly better than the second one?
 (This is also reflected in the z-score).</a>